 - Posti returns postal consignments to the sender if they have not been cleared and the import duties and taxes paid within 20 days of their arrival.

-- Express carriers may return goods faster than Posti.
+- Express transport companies may return goods faster than Posti.

 - Always address any questions you have about your parcel’s arrival notice, storage and transport to the carrier.